Music of Ukraine: Soviet-inspired folk music

-With the establishment of the Soviet regime in Ukraine a policy based on state atheism was instituted which gradually grew to an intolerance to organized religion.
-Religious music was not supported by the regime and in time was purged from performance.
-Many aspects of classical music were also branded as being bourgeois and decadent.
+With the establishment of the Soviet regime in Ukraine in the 1920s, a policy based on state atheism was instituted.
+This gradually developed into an intolerance towards organized religion, and religious music was purged by the regime.
+Much classical music was also denounced as being bourgeois and decadent.

-A movement was started in the 20s for "Proletarian songs" – music of the working people.
-In time it was noticed that this music only catered for the working classes in the cities and did not take into account the large percentage of Ukrainian peasants living in village setting.
-As a consequence, songs of the village were also defined as being also from the working class.
-Resulting from this reclassification the Soviet government began to give significant support to this form of music.
-Hence, various "fakeloric" ensembles came into existence.
-After World War II huge resources continued to be given to support this style of music in order to displace the onslaught of mass culture from the West.
+During the 1920s, "proletarian songs"—music of the working people—emerged.
+When it was realised that this music did not cater for the rural population, their songs were included as being of working class origin, and "fakeloric" ensembles were created.
+After World War II, resources continued to be given to support this style of music, in order to counter the arrival of mass culture from the West.

-Numerous folk choirs were established such as the Veriovka folk choir directed by Hryhoriy Veriovka.
+Numerous folk choirs were established such as the Veriovka folk choir (directed by Hryhoriy Veryovka).
 A stylized dance troupe was established by Pavlo Virsky based on a synthesis of ethnographic dance and ballet.
 Particularly popular were the numerous Bandurist Capellas.
-These particular pseudo-folk forms blending ethnographic materials in an art setting have also become popular in the Ukrainian diaspora in North America.

-Bandura

-In North America pseudo-folk or "reconstructive" bandurists such as Zinoviy Shtokalko, Hryhoriy Kytasty, Julian Kytasty, Victor Mishalow, et al. have played a significant role in defining Ukrainian ethnicity in the New World, while fusing traditional musical material with new possibilities offered by contemporary instruments.
+These particular pseudo-folk forms blended ethnographic materials in an art setting have become popular in the Ukrainian diaspora in North America, where pseudo-folk or "reconstructive" bandurists such as Zinoviy Shtokalko, Hryhoriy Kytasty, Julian Kytasty, and Victor Mishalow have played a role in defining Ukrainian ethnicity in the New World, while fusing traditional musical material with new possibilities offered by contemporary instruments.

 Music of non-Ukrainian ethnic minorities

-Of the traditional musics of non-Ukrainian ethnic minorities living in Ukraine possibly the richest and most developed is that of Jewish music (including Klezmer, cantorial, Yiddish-language folksongs, and Yiddish theatre music) which can trace most of its origins to the Jewish Pale of Settlement and to South-western Ukraine.
-It is estimated that one third of the total Jewish population of Europe lived on Ukrainian ethnic territory at the turn of the 19th century.
-Therefore a number of Soviet and Russian Empire Jewish folklorists collected and documented Jewish music primarily in Ukraine, including S. Ansky, Susman Kiselgof, Moisei Beregovsky, Joel Engel, and Sofia Magid.
-Many of these collected works are now in the possession of the Vernadsky National Library of Ukraine.
+Jewish music, including Klezmer, cantorial, Yiddish-language folksongs, and Yiddish theatre music, can be traced to the Jewish Pale of Settlement and to south-western Ukraine.
+It is estimated that at the beginning of the 19th century, a third of the total Jewish population of Europe lived in Ukrainian lands.
+Russian Empire and Soviet folklorists who collected and documented Jewish music—primarily in Ukraine—included Shloyme Ansky, Susman Kiselgof, Moisei Beregovsky, Joel Engel, and Sofia Magid.
+Many of their collections are kept in the National Library of Ukraine.

-Russian music has also had a strong base for development in Ukraine.
-Many of the early performers on Russian folk instruments came from Ukraine and these performers often included Ukrainian melodies in their repertoire.
-The 4 string Russian domra continues to be used and taught in Ukraine despite the fact that it has been replaced by the 3 string domra in Russia proper.
+Many of the early performers of Russian folk instruments came from Ukraine, and they sometimes included Ukrainian melodies in their repertoire.
+The four-string Russian domra is played and taught in Ukraine, even though it has been replaced by the three-string version in Russia.